-The Financial Conduct Authority (FCA) is the regulator of the financial services industry in the UK.
-It was established in 2013 and is headquartered in London.
+The Financial Conduct Authority (FCA) was established in 2013 and is headquartered in London.
 The FCA’s mandate is to protect consumers, enhance market integrity, and promote competition in the interests of consumers.

 The FCA is responsible for regulating and supervising financial institutions, such as banks, insurers, and securities intermediaries, to ensure the stability and integrity of the financial system.
 It also promotes the development of a fair, efficient, and transparent financial market in the UK.